scooter99boston/bbu-gf/docs/gf_info/business_model_concepts.md

 A public identity utility serves the needs of interested stakeholders by allowing for both read and write transactions.
 While read transactions are generally publicly accessible and free, write transactions are typically fee-based.
 Governing bodies can treat write transactions as an entitlement of membership and charge members for participation in the Utility.

 #### BBU Perspective
-The Board of Directors of the Bedrock Business Utility publishes a [fee schedule](./fee_schedule.md) for participation in the Utility.
+The Governing Board of the Bedrock Business Utility publishes a [fee schedule](./fee_schedule.md) for participation in the Utility.
 These fees are the only guaranteed source of income.

 ### Community Donations